tehnorm/shadow/README.md

 # Usage

-Deploy the repo to a external server.
+Deploy the repo to an external server.

 ```node remote.js```